The leading abstract painter would choose to fork out for French mid-century furniture and buys books on art and architecture in bulk.

 The designer and art-lover curates and sells contemporary homewares, lighting and furniture through Douglas + Bec.

-How do you keep current with new trends?
 You can't help but be influenced by new trends, as much as you might try and resist them.
 But I find that botanicals, which have been on trend for a while, are a simple way to keep current.
 You end up accessorising with nice, fresh things.

 What's your design philosophy when it comes to you own home?
 Restraint.
 We moved from a bungalow in town to a one-bedroom cottage with a kitchenette in the country and when we started building we quickly realised we didn't need half the possessions we had.